 Spicy taco meat with a twist should be something you are all going just going to love.
 If you like spicy, that is.
 While we used ground beef for this recipe to show you all, you can use any meat you want: chicken, ground beef, steak, or heck, probably even a fish.

 That is what I love about tacos, they are so versatile.

 Spicy Taco Meat with a Twist

 One night, we didn’t know what we were having for dinner.
-I had gotten out ground beef but no idea what we were going to do with.
-Jason decided we were going to have tacos, even though we didn’t have tomatoes and a few other things we normally would have in/with the tacos.
+I had gotten out ground beef but no idea what we were going to do with it.
+Jason decided we were going to have tacos, even though we didn’t have tomatoes and a few other things we usually would have in/with the tacos.
 We were in desperate need of a grocery store visit.
 Happily, this is where this spicy taco meat with a twist came in.

 I couldn’t get over how tasty this meat was and how different than your average taco meat.
-The whole different from average is when I knew we just had to make this recipe again and take photos so I could post it here.
+Because it was so different than usual from our average, I knew we just had to make this recipe again and take photos so I could post it here.

 We always cut up peppers & a bit of jalapeno in our taco meat.
-It not only gives us that much-needed vegetable addition but makes it even tastier we think than just average meat too.
-Above you see what we’ll be adding in this spicy taco meat with a twist.
+It not only gives us that much-needed vegetable addition but makes it even tastier we think than just average beef too.
+Above, you see what we’ll be adding in this spicy taco meat with a twist.
 Easy ingredients.

 - Whatever you normally use for taco seasoning.
 We use a homemade taco seasoning with a bit of the spicy taco seasoning shown above.